mimmo96/Personal-site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master of Science student in Artificial Intelligence <br> <br> Software Engineering at National Research Council Institute of Clinical Physiology
+role: ∞MSc student in Artificial Intelligence <br> ∞Software Engineering at National Research Council Institute of Clinical Physiology

 # Organizations/Affiliations to show in About widget
 organizations: